 Mission and Training Model

-The mission of Kaiser Permanente Medical Centers (KPMC) is to provide integrated, efficient, high-quality, evidence-based health care while supporting innovation and continuous quality improvement.
-The mission of the Northern California Mental Health Training Program is to provide interns and residents with advanced training within this highly integrated, multidisciplinary healthcare system, in order to prepare them for dynamic roles as mental health practitioners in the healthcare system of the future.
+The mission of Kaiser Permanente (KP) Medical Centers is to provide integrated, efficient, high-quality, evidence-based health care while supporting innovation and continuous quality improvement.
+The mission of KP's Northern California Mental Health Training Program is to provide interns and residents with advanced training within this highly integrated, multidisciplinary healthcare system, in order to prepare them for dynamic roles as mental health practitioners in the healthcare system of the future.
 Interns and residents train in collaboration with, and with guidance from, psychologists and physicians.